 Information

-Theresa Ragozine retired from Johnson & Johnson in 2017, after having been with the company for 35 years.
-She most recently served as the vice president of procurement citizenship at Johnson & Johnson.
-Prior to that, she served as the vice president for procurement business services and vice president, enterprise standards & productivity, Early career days covered a wide variety of roles within Global Strategic Sourcing and end-to-end global logistics for the International Export Division.
-Theresa also served as Johnson & Johnson’s National Program Director for what is recognized as the most successful volunteer blood drive campaign in industry.
-She graduated from Rutgers College in 1980 with a degree in English.
-She also holds an M.B.A. in international business from Fairleigh Dickinson University and completed the Smith College Leadership Consortium for executive leadership training in 2008.
+Theresa Ragozine retired from Johnson & Johnson in 2017 after 36 years of service, most recently as Vice President Procurement Citizenship.
+Prior to that, she led an enterprise wide standardization effort as VP Enterprise Standards & Productivity, following her lead as VP Global Procurement Business Services.
+Early career days covered a wide variety of roles in Global Strategic Sourcing and end-to-end global logistics.
+Theresa also served as J&J's National Program Director for what is recognized as the most successful volunteer blood drive campaign in industry, and now serves on the Board of Trustees and Executive Committee of the NY Blood Center.
+She graduated from Rutgers College in 1980 with a degree in English and holds an M.B.A. in International Business from Fairleigh Dickinson University.
 Ms. Ragozine has served on the Dean’s Advisory Council since 2015.

 Steven Stylianos, M.D.